cooervo/useful-android-snippets/README.md

 # Validator

-Helper class to help verify if names, phone number and email are valid
+Helper class to help verify if strings are name, last names, phone number and email are valid

     public class Validator {